roytang/blog/content/post/2020/01/2019-year-in-review/index.md

 2019 Statistics:

-Work, Learning and Self Improvement:
+Work, Travel, Learning and Self Improvement:

   * Hours worked: 180-200 hours (estimated) - down from 1163 hours last year
     * I've been cutting back on my work commitments this year, preferring to spend more time on personal projects.
-    * I'm still in a decent spot financially despite that, mostly due to lowered expenses for the year, except for the totally unplanned US trip I took midyear.
   * Programming languages/frameworks learned: Only 1 really new thing, that's the Ionic mobile app framework.
 (Down from 4 last year).
 Some other stuff though:
     * I did do a [miniproject](/2019/08/devnotes-tt-miniproject/) which let me try out a few new things.
     * I also explored a bit and learned a lot about web standards and [Indieweb things](/2019/11/indieweb/) this year